adilaben/adilaben/README.md

 ![GitHubHeader](https://user-images.githubusercontent.com/82048235/204900620-32ae1bd2-6e9c-4381-b6d4-3fa91366b3f7.png)

-I'm a junior software engineer and NFT illustrator with a passion for building projects that make a positive impact on the world.
+Hi there, I'm Aâdila Bendahou.
+A junior software engineer and NFT illustrator with a passion for building projects that make a positive impact on the world.
 I specialize in web and mobile development, as well as making NFTs collections.

 I have experience working with various programming languages such as JavaScript, Python, Java and Solidity.
 I also have a background in graphic design and illustration, which I use to create unique digital artwork.